Beyond-jQuery/book/manuscript/attributes.md

 Similar to the jQuery example, the above code will populate the `result` variable with a `NodeList` containing the "last-name" and "email" inputs, along with the disabled submit button.

 {#empty-class-attribute}
 While `disabled` and `required` are [boolean attributes](#boolean-attributes), the above code will yield the same results even if we assigned them values.
 The attribute selector simply matches on the attribute name - the value (or lack of one) is irrelevant.
-This means you can easily locate all elements in a document that have CSS classes assigned to them.
+This means you can easily locate all elements in a document that have _any_ CSS classes assigned to them.
 For example, look at the following simple attribute selector:

 {title="selecting all elements with a class attribute - modern browsers + IE8", lang=javascript}
 ~~~~~~~